 Preparing for Your DOT Physical Exam

 Exam only takes about 30 minutes.
-Note: time may vary depending on driver’s health.
+Note: time may vary depending on the driver’s health.

 What Do I Need to Bring?